JonDotsoy/kv/README.md

 # @jondotsoy/open-kv

-A JS memory to Set/Get, Queues and Pub/Sub solutions.
+A JS implementation to Set/Get, Queues and Pub/Sub solutions.

 **Example:**